djc/galatna/README.rst

 To create a map, run process.py with the (fixed) JSON file as an argument.
 It will output some progress messages to stderr and the SVG contents to stdout.
+On a 2009-era MacBook Pro, the script takes about 10s to process my 20000 data points (about 2.5 years worth of Latitude data).
 Use stdout redirection to send the SVG to a file, the view in your browser of choice; both Firefox and Chrome do okay, although it will take some time to fully render the map if you have extensive location history.

 .. _Google Takeout: https://www.google.com/takeout/
 .. _example.png: https://bitbucket.org/djc/galatna/raw/tip/example.png